claraj/book_wishlist_flask_alchemy/README.md

 ### Setup

-In terminal/command prompt, root directoty of the project.
+In terminal/command prompt, root directory of the project.

 Set up virtual environment, Mac